-We spent \$29.2 million during the first nine months of 2006 in connection with the major upgrade of the Ocean Monarch, primarily for shipyard deposits and its dry tow to Singapore.
-We estimate that we will spend approximately an additional \$30 million on this project during the remainder of 2006.
-We expect the upgrade of this drilling unit to be completed in late 2008 and to return the drilling unit to the GOM where it is scheduled to operate under a four-year contract
+We spent \$14.4 million during the first half of 2006 in connection with the major upgrade of the Ocean Monarch, primarily for shipyard deposits and preparation of the rig for its dry tow to Singapore.
+We estimate that we will spend approximately an additional \$46 million on this project during the remainder of 2006.

 During 2005, we began the major upgrade of the Ocean Endeavor for ultra-deepwater service at an estimated upgrade cost, including capitalized interest, of approximately \$250 million.
-We spent \$119.1 million on this project in the first nine months of 2006 and expect to spend approximately \$26 million on this project during the remainder of 2006.
+We spent \$77.5 million on this project in the first half of 2006 and expect to spend approximately \$67 million on this project during the remainder of 2006.
 We expect the upgrade of the Ocean Endeavor to be completed in early 2007 and to relocate the drilling unit from Singapore to the GOM where it is scheduled to operate under a four-year contract.

 Our two high-performance, premium jack-up rigs, the Ocean Scepter and the Ocean Shield, are currently under construction in Brownsville, Texas and in Singapore, respectively.
 We expect the aggregate capitalized cost for the construction of these new units, including drill pipe and capitalized interest, to be approximately \$320 million.
-We spent \$60.8 million during the first nine months of 2006 related to the new construction and expect to spend approximately an additional \$55 million during the remainder of 2006 on these two construction projects.
+We spent \$59.3 million during the first six months of 2006 related to the new construction and expect to spend approximately an additional \$55 million during the remainder of 2006 on these two construction projects.
 We expect delivery of both units in the first quarter of 2008.

-During the first nine months of 2006, we spent approximately \$158.6 million on our continuing rig capital maintenance program (other than rig upgrades and new construction) and to meet other corporate capital expenditure requirements.
-We expect to spend approximately an additional \$140 million during the final quarter of 2006 associated with our ongoing rig equipment replacement and enhancement programs.
+During the first six months of 2006, we spent approximately \$77.5 million on our continuing rig capital maintenance program (other than rig upgrades and new construction) and to meet other corporate capital expenditure requirements.
+We expect to spend approximately an additional \$222 million during the second half of 2006 associated with our ongoing rig equipment replacement and enhancement programs.
 We expect to finance our 2006 capital expenditures through the use of our existing cash balances or internally generated funds.
-However, from time to time, we may also make use of our Credit Facility for cash liquidity.